Parke Bancorp: Superior Operational Efficiency (NASDAQ:PKBK)

 Editor's note: Seeking Alpha is proud to welcome Siva Kumar Raju Kolaru as a new contributor.
 It's easy to become a Seeking Alpha contributor and earn money for your best investment ideas.
 Active contributors also get free access to SA PREMIUM.
 Click here to find out more »

-Parke Bancorp Inc. (PKBK:NASDAQ) is a regional commercial bank operating out of New Jersey and Philadelphia.
+Parke Bancorp Inc. (NASDAQ:PKBK) is a regional commercial bank operating out of New Jersey and Philadelphia.
 PKBK faces declining interest and fee margins owing to the low interest environment and an inability to raise service charges.
 Yet, the holding company has maintained consistent profitability.
 This has been achieved through significant investment in technology that has improved operational effectiveness.
 Besides, PKBK's risk management policies have improved over the years.
-Subsequent discussions illustrate how the combination of these factors give PKBK a significant advantage.
+Subsequent discussions illustrate how the combination of these factors gives PKBK a significant advantage.
 However, COVID-19 pushes PKBK into unchartered risk territory marked by mass job losses and constrained incomes.
 This is certain to test the bank's risk management measures for its real estate dominated loan portfolio.

 Performance Metrics

 The net interest margin (NIM) is a core performance indicator in banking.
 It is the difference between interest income and expenses divided by average earning assets.
 NIM indicates the ability to generate income from assets.
 As Figure 1 shows, PKBK's interest margins have been on the decline over the five years ending 2019.
 Specifically, the bank's margin has depreciated by 8.9% and was below the industry average in 2019.
 This trend is attributable to a low interest environment in the US and the majority of other developing countries.
 Interest margins are highly dependent on macroeconomic factors, the most important being the Federal interest rate.
 The Federal yield has been on the decline for years and is currently at historical lows.
 Admittedly, low interest rates are beneficial in that they ease a client's debt service.
 Currently held securities also tend to appreciate when interest rates are lowered.
 Low interest rates also ease the pressure on real estate loans.
 However, such an environment is not attractive for deposits.
-Therefore, while banks lower loan interest rates, there is a need to retain a deposit rate that is continues to draw deposits.
+Therefore, while banks lower loan interest rates, there is a need to retain a deposit rate that continues to draw deposits.
 The implication is that financial institutions have to seek alternative income avenues.

 Figure 1: PKBK NIM trend